polypheny/Website/documentation/Sources/CSV.md

 The CSV data source adapter allows to query CSV files as relational tables.
 Please make sure that the first line of your CSV files contains a header according to the specification bellow.
 The adapter supports multiple CSV files.
 Every file is represented as a table using the filename as table name.
 Make sure that the file name contains no spaces.
 The adapter also supports files compressed using gzip.
 The file name must either end with '.csv' or '.csv.gz'.

+The CSV adapter is read-only.
+DML queries are not supported.
+The content of the file can be changed as long as the schema (number of columns and there type) is not changed.

 ## Adapter Settings